A Unified Framework for Generalizing the Gromov-Hausdorff Metric: The Framework for Compact Metric Spaces

 Let $\tau'(X)$ be the closure of $\tau_0(X)$ in $\tau(X)$.
 It is straightforward that $\tau_0$ and $\tau'$ are functors and $\mathcal C_{\tau'}\supseteq\mathcal A$.
 So it is enough to show that $\tau'(X)$ is compact for every $X$; i.e., $\tau_0(X)$ is pre-compact in $\tau(X)$.
 Let $a_1,a_2,\ldots\in \tau_0(X)$.
 We should prove that it has a convergent subsequence.
 By the definition of $\tau_0$, for every $n$ there exists $(Y_n,b_n)\in \mathcal A$ and $f_n:Y_n\to X$ such that $\tau_{f_n}(b_n)=a_n$.
 Since $\mathcal A$ is pre-compact, we can assume that $(Y,b):=\lim_n (Y_n,b_n)$ exists.
 By Lemma~\ref{lem:common2}, there exists a compact metric space $Z$, $g_n:Y_n\to Z$ and $g:Y\to Z$ such that

 For each $n$, let $K_n$ be the gluing of $X$ and $Z$ along the two copies of $Y_n$.
 Note that $\diam(K_n)\leq \diam(X)+\diam(Z)$.
 So the diameters of $K_n$ are uniformly bounded.
 By using Theorem~7.4.15 of~\cite{bookBBI}, one can show that the sequence $(K_n)_{n}$ is pre-compact under the metric $\cgh$.
-So, by taking a subsequence, we may assume that $(K_n)_n$ is convergent under $\cgh$ and satisfies the assumption of Lemma~\ref{lem:common2}.
-So, by Lemma~\ref{lem:common2}, all of $K_1,K_2,\ldots$ are isometrically embeddable into a common compact metric space $H$ such that their images in $H$ are convergent. \iftrue
+So, by taking a subsequence, we may assume that $(K_n)_n$ is convergent under $\cgh$.
+So, by Lemma~\ref{lem:common2}, all of $K_1,K_2,\ldots$ are isometrically embeddable into a common compact metric space $H$ such that their images in $H$ are convergent. {